microsoft/MSLab/Scenarios/S2D and Cluster Creation Extension/readme.md

 ## About the lab

-In following lab you deploy S2D Cluster using Cluster Deployment Extension
+In following lab you deploy S2D Cluster using Cluster Creation Extension in Windows Admin Center.

 ## LabConfig